TwoFX/LLVMTypeID/README.md

 **Note:** It turns out I ended up reimplementing the whole of `llvm::TypeBuilder` without knowning it existed.
-Interestingly enough, my design and implementation is alomost exactly identical to TypeBuilder, even though I did not know it existed at all until I was already done with this project.
+Interestingly enough, my design and implementation is almost exactly identical to TypeBuilder, even though I did not know it existed at all until I was already done with this project.
 All in all, writing this was a very nice learning experience regarding working with templates.